thomasmcquillan/Milestone-One-Project/README.md

         * As a first time visitor..
 I would like page content to load quickly.

         * As a first time visitor..
-I don't want to worry about image-heavy websites draining my mobile data when visiting the site away from WIFI networks.
+I don't want to worry about using up my mobile data when visiting a site with many image content when accessing the page while away from WIFI networks.

     * ### Returning Visitor Goals